jdegoes/blueeyes/README.md

 ### Cache

-BlueEyes has several kinds of caches.
+BlueEyes has several kinds of caches:

+ * Concurrent cache, which can be used by any number of threads without synchronizing;
+ * Non-concurrent cache, which is not concurrent safe but can be safely used by actors;
+ * Stage, most often used to coalesce IO operations in a staging area before execution.

+All caches support user-defined expiration policy and eviction handlers.

 ### MongoDB